 There are a certain body of films that compete to push things to an extreme and catalogue the most perverse behaviours.
-Examples include the aforementioned Salo, Visitor Q (2001) and We Are the Flesh (2016), while A Serbian Film (2010) sets out to push things as far as it is possible to go in cataloguing the most extreme perversions possible.
+Examples include the aforementioned Salo, Visitor Q (2001) and We Are the Flesh (2016), while A Serbian Film (2010) sets out to push things to the most extreme perversions possible.
 The L is for Libido segment of The ABCs of Death (2012) has various men in a competition where they must masturbate to orgasm over increasingly more perverse acts with the last to ejaculate being killed.

 Fetish regularly appears in the works of David Cronenberg.
 One of his most notable was Shivers/The Parasite Murders/They Came from Within (1975) about parasites that turn their human hosts into sexual fetishists, while his early Crimes of the Future (1970) is a bizarre work set in a future where mutations have caused a need for people to lick skin, among others weirdnesses.
 Dead Ringers (1988) explores the psychology of two twin brothers and their perverse fascination with gynaecology.
 In particular, Crash (1996) depicts a fetish that may not exist – the sexual fascination with car crashes – and show a group of people determined to achieve consummation in vehicular accidents.
 The works of David Lynch also feature regular lashings of fetish, mostly of the BDSM variety.